 For those new to Escape Rooms, this is a quick run down.
-An escape room, also known as an ‘escape game’, is a physical adventure game in which players solve a series of puzzles and riddles using clues, hints, and strategy to complete the objectives at hand.
+An escape room, also known as an escape game, is a physical adventure game in which players solve puzzles and riddles using clues, hints, and strategies to complete the objectives at hand.

 Cinemas in Chiang Mai

 A perennial favourite with teenagers in Chiang Mai whether visiting or residents is the cinema.
-Chiang Mai like any major city in Thailand has a wide range of cinema’s for you to attend.
+Chiang Mai like any major city in Thailand has a wide range of cinemas for you to attend.
 Below you will find a list of the best cinemas in Chiang Mai.

 - Central Festival Mall Cineplex – State-of-the-art Major Cineplex with multi-screen cinemas showing the newest blockbuster movies in both English and Thai.
 Address: Major Cineplex: Central Festival Mall,#99, M. 4, T. Fah Ham, A. Muang, Chiang Mai 50000

 - SFX Cinema -The cinema has a luxurious feel and shows the latest English and Thai films.
 Address: SFX Cinema: Maya Lifestyle Shopping Mall, #55, M. 5, Huay Kaew Rd., T. Chang Phuak, A. Muang, Chiang Mai 50300

 Are you visiting Krabi?
 Then you must visit one of the best Krabi night markets